Limeo131/HeartRate_inference/README.md

 # HeartRate_inference

-- Physformer: need to download trained checkpoint 'Physformer_VIPL_fold1.pkl' (https://drive.google.com/file/d/1jBSbM88fA-beaoVi8ILFyL0SvVVMA9c9/view)

-- Physformer_vipl: Inference for VIPL run_physformer_vipl_withpre.py

-- Physformer_pure: Inference for PURE run_physformer_pure_clip_withpre.py

-- Physformer: Inference for Wechat mini_APP run_physformer_withpre.py

-# HeartRate_inference

 Remote heart rate (HR) inference from face video with **PhysFormer**.
 This repo provides ready‑to‑run inference pipelines for two popular datasets (VIPL‑HR and PURE), plus a lightweight script for a WeChat mini‑app scenario.

-> If you use the code or ideas here, please also cite the PhysFormer paper (CVPR 2022) listed at the end.
+> If you use the code or ideas here, please cite the PhysFormer paper (CVPR 2022) listed at the end.

 ---